pandadady/Optimization-algorithm-Course/newton_method/README.md

 <img src="http://chart.googleapis.com/chart?cht=tx&chl=H%3DX%5E%7BT%7DAX" style="border:none;" />

-    As we all know, if for any X, A is greater than 0, A is positive definite matrix,
+    As we all know, if for any X, A is less than 0, A is negative definite matrix,then H is

+    negative definite matrix.

     lnL(W) will get the max value